 In the event that a student’s principal dissertation advisor leaves Stanford University or becomes emeritus, and has not been recalled to active duty, that advisor may continue to work with the graduate studentas a co-advisor and serve on the oral and dissertation reading committees, with the appointment of a principal dissertation advisor who is currently a member of the Academic Council(see GAP 4.8, Doctoral Degrees: Dissertations and Dissertation Reading Committees).
 Professors who have recently become emeritus and have been recalled to active duty may serve as principal dissertation advisor, though they are no longer members of the Academic Council.
 Requests for further exceptions to the requirement that the principal dissertation advisor be a current member of the Academic Council, for example for recently retired emeritus professors who are still actively engaged on campus, will be reviewed by the Office of the Vice Provost for Graduate Education.

 The doctoral dissertation must be an original contribution to scholarship or scientific knowledge and must exemplify the highest standards of the discipline.
-If it is judged to meet this standard, the dissertation is approved for the school or department by the doctoral dissertation reading committee.
-Each member of the reading committee signs the signature page of the dissertation to certify that the work is of acceptable scope and quality.
-These signatures must be in ink; proxy or electronic signatures are not permitted.
+If it is judged to meet this standard, the dissertation is approved for the degree program by the doctoral dissertation reading committee.
+Approvals should be obtained through the electronic signature process (students may submit email confirmations of dissertation approvals from each member of their committee).

-Dissertations may be submitted either in paper form or electronically, following the guidelines in:
+Dissertations should be submitted electronically, following the guidelines in:

 Previously published dissertations should not be used as a guide for preparation of the manuscript.
 The signed dissertation copies and accompanying documents must be submitted to the Office of the Registrar on or before the quarterly deadline indicated in the university’s academic calendar.
 A fee is charged for the microfilming and binding of the dissertation copies.

-Students must either be registered or on Graduation Quarter in the term they submit the dissertation (see GAP 3.1, Registration, Enrollment and Academic Progress).
+Students are required to either be enrolled full-time or on Graduation Quarter in the term they submit the dissertation (see GAP 3.1, Registration, Enrollment and Academic Progress).
 The period between the last day of final exams of one term and the first day of the subsequent term is considered an extension of the earlier term.
-At the time the dissertation is submitted, an Application to Graduate must be on file (filed in Axess), all of the department requirements must be complete, and candidacy must be valid through the term of degree conferral.
+At the time the dissertation is submitted, an Application to Graduate must be on file (filed in Axess), all of the degree program requirements must be complete, and candidacy must be valid through the term of degree conferral.

 When submitting electronically a dissertation in a language other than English, the student should upload the English summary as a supplemental file.
-When submitting such a dissertation on paper, the student must submit the abstract for ProQuest in English.
+When submitting such a dissertation on paper, the student is required to submit the abstract for ProQuest in English.

-One reading committee member, who must be a current member of the Academic Council, reads the dissertation in its final form and certifies on the Certificate of Final Reading that department and university specifications, described below, have been met.
-Typically the principal dissertation advisor serves as final reader though another member of the committee who is a current Academic Council member may provide the final signature.
+One reading committee member, who must be a current member of the Academic Council, reads the dissertation in its final form and certifies on the Certificate of Final Reading that degree program and university specifications, described below, have been met.
+Typically, the principal dissertation advisor serves as final reader though another member of the committee who is a current Academic Council member may provide the final signature.

 The deadline for submission of dissertations for degree conferral in each term is specified by the university academic calendar.
 The final dissertation with all required signatures, as indicated on the Doctoral Dissertation Reading Committee form, must be submitted to the Office of the Registrar on or before the deadline, if degree conferral is desired.
 Dissertation deadlines are strictly enforced.
 Students who miss the deadline may, however, request a Statement of Completion from the Office of the Registrar and apply for degree conferral the following term.

-Some departments may set earlier deadlines for submission of dissertations.
+Some degree programs may set earlier deadlines for submission of dissertations.

 Dissertation deadlines are strictly enforced and no exceptions are made.
 Students are strongly encouraged to submit their dissertations at least two weeks prior to the deadline to insure that all requirements can be met in time for the conferral of the degree.